-This post will form part of a guide to the medical training continuum such that it exists in Australia.
+This post will form part of a guide to the medical training continuum that it exists in Australia.
 Which will describe the processes by which people become doctors and how they end up working in certain areas or careers in medicine.
 In so doing you will understand how medical internships fit into this continuum.

 Before getting into depth and details.
-Let’s go over the quick facts about the medical internship in Australia.
+Let’s go over the quick facts about a medical internship in Australia.

-- The purpose of the internship is generally seen to be an opportunity to consolidate after medical school and be assessed as a safe practitioner prior to general registration.
+- The purpose of medical internships is generally seen to be about providing an opportunity to consolidate after medical school and be assessed as a safe practitioner prior to general registration.

-- In 2020 there are approximately 3,515 medical intern posts in Australia.
+- In 2022 there are approximately 3,779 intern posts in Australia for medical internships.

 - Applications open in about May every year and allocations occur from around July to November.

-- Internship requires you to successfully complete a full year of work, including mandatory terms in medicine, surgery, and emergency medicine.
+- An internship requires you to successfully complete a full year of work, including mandatory terms in medicine, surgery, and emergency medicine.

 What Is the Purpose of the Medical Internship?